mairooni/Flink-TornadoVM-Artifact/README.md

 If tornado runs out of heap, you can increase its heap size by configuring the `-Dtornado.heap.allocation` flag (e.g `-Dtornado.heap.allocation=2048MB`)

 ### Flink-GPU setup
-One of the experiments presented in the paper was to compare Flink-TornadoVM against Flink's current support for GPU execution (hereafter refered to as *Flink-GPU*).
+One of the experiments presented in the paper was to compare Flink-TornadoVM against Flink's current support for GPU execution (hereafter referred to as *Flink-GPU*).
 Detailed information about Flink-GPU can be found here: https://flink.apache.org/news/2020/08/06/external-resource.html.

 To run Flink-GPU the following options should be included in the `flink-conf.yaml` file: